Cardoso-topdev/work-history/README.md

   [git rep](https://github.com/KotoLLC/peacenik)  <br />
   [live site](https://koto.at/)  <br />
   ### About
     This is an on-going project.
-I am responsible for front-end(React).
+    I am responsible for developing front-end(React).
     Slack for communication tool.
     Git for project version control and management.
     Docker for setup environment.
   ### Technologies
   - Docker
   - React